Confucianism: The Way of the Sages

 - Do what is right because it is right, not for profit.
 [Can one do this in our current economic system?
 And if not, do we live in an economic system that prevents us from being moral?
 And if this is true, what an indictment of the system this would be.]
 By struggling to be moral we align ourselves with the decree of heaven, with something like the natural order.
 We also shield ourselves against disappointment because we care about moral virtue rather than those things we cannot be assured of getting—like fame and fortune.
 Moral excellence is its own reward, whether we are recognized for it or not.
 This encourages us to keep working for righteousness in the world even if no one else appreciates it.
 If we are motivated by what is right, we will find joy in our efforts even if we do not fully succeed.
 Thus we also accept that destiny plays a role in human life.
 But moral excellence is within our control and we should struggle to attain it through self-discipline.
 We should cultivate self, not social recognition, fame or fortune.

 - Cultivating self [being the change you want to see in the world as Gandhi put it] implies you will be a better family member.
 [Are you struck by the emphasis on the community rather than the individual as is the case in much of Western culture?]
 Being a good family member reverberates through society.
 A person who is good to their parents and siblings and children will be good to others as well.
 Transformation of the self and benevolence begin in the family and spread outward.
 [Confucius suggests that we should follow the ways of our parents, if they were virtuous.
 This may sound strange to our individualistic ears, but the idea is that we learn from the experience and virtue of those who have gone before us.
-Think of something like Dan Fogelberg’s song: “The Leader of the Band.”]
+To better understand this think of something like Dan Fogelberg’s: “The Leader of the Band.”]

 - Regarding lying, Confucius says we need word and deed to conform, in other words, actions should reflect words.
 [So don’t say, “I care about you and I will be a good public servant if you really just want money and power.]
 If we all lie, trust will evaporate.
 [Think how communication would fall apart if you couldn’t ordinarily assume people were telling the truth.
 Why ask for the time or directions if people usually lie?]
 “Words are easy to produce; if a person or government uses them to conceal the truth, then social chaos ensues.
 Trust is a critical ingredient of all dependable social interaction.”